Severe Injury Claims

 These cases often involve extensive medical care, multiple procedures, and significant changes in a person's future needs.

-When may a catastrophic injury claim arise?
+When a catastrophic injury claim may arise.

 A catastrophic injury claim may arise when another party's alleged negligence or wrongful conduct leads to a life-changing injury.
 Depending on the facts, responsibility may involve a driver, trucking company, property owner, business, employer, manufacturer, or another party connected to the event.